andreasmhallberg/andreasmhallberg.github.io/_posts/2021-11-10-an-editing-based-workflow.md

 ### Step 2: Research and note-taking

-This stage involves data collection or other information gathering, reading up on related research, doing experiments and analysis.
+This stage involves data collection or other information gathering, reading up on related research, and doing experiments and analysis.
 Exactly what this step entails and how long time it takes depends on the nature of the paper.
 It is not the focus of this post since we are here concerned specifically with writing.
 The important point I want to make here is that during this research phase I take a lot of notes that I write under the appropriate headings in the document described above.
 Again, these notes are very simple: short abbreviated sentences or lists.
 These notes include how I actually do the research, so that I can later describe it in detail in the method section, and what the findings are that I want to present.
 If I get ideas about how to write the introduction or the conclusion, or randomly come up with some clever formulation that I might want to use somewhere in the paper, I also jot that down in the appropriate section.

 ### Step 3: First write-up